byamashiro/Python_Projects/README.md

 # Resolved Errors

+### Cityin and Cityout data columns (8/15/2017)
+* **Resolution**: New airport data was used to accurately represent specified airports and the respective cities and countries.
+Instead of parsing off of countries like the previous code, the 'Airport_ID' was used.
+This was because the IDs are unique integer values, whereas there could be multiple representations of countries.
+- Current implementation uses capital cities worldwide, but the problem lies in the excessive amount of cities in Africa.
+When using the flight map, the code will show most flights trajectories tracing to Africa.
+Airport latitude and longitudes will be implemented for airports rather than cities to accurately represent flight trajectories.
+- Add cities that have international airports.
+As the toip and fmip, there will be a pair of two cities.
+Eventually plots will be generated with trajectories from the cityin to cityout.

 ### Issues with data (8/13/2017)
 * **Resolution**: The 'sorted' function was applied to the list containing the day of year (i.e. sorted(doy_list)).
 In this instance, the sorted feature was removed and the doy is represented correctly.